pcaston/OpenPeerPower.github.io/source/_integrations/dialogflow.markdown

 The `dialogflow` integration is designed to be used with the [webhook](https://dialogflow.com/docs/fulfillment#webhook) integration of [Dialogflow](https://dialogflow.com/).
 When a conversation ends with a user, Dialogflow sends an action and parameters to the webhook.

-To be able to receive messages from Dialogflow, your Home Assistant instance needs to be accessible from the web and you need to have the `base_url` configured for the HTTP integration ([documentation](/integrations/http/#base_url)).
+To be able to receive messages from Dialogflow, your Open Peer Power instance needs to be accessible from the web and you need to have the `base_url` configured for the HTTP integration ([documentation](/integrations/http/#base_url)).
 Dialogflow will return fallback answers if your server does not answer or takes too long (more than 5 seconds).

 Dialogflow could be [integrated](https://dialogflow.com/docs/integrations/) with many popular messaging, virtual assistant and IoT platforms.